diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 Thanks to our personal experience working on legacy **Rails** applications, we've been able to see several different approaches on how other developers usually organize **JavaScript** assets.
-Choosing a wrong approach, or not even having one, is probably going give you trouble in the future, so just requiring everything in your manifest file, relying in multiple document load handlers across serveral files and trusting that everything will just work fine is not a good idea.
+Choosing the wrong approach, or not even having one, will give you some headaches in the future – in other words, just requiring everything in your manifest file (`application.js`) and relying on multiple document load handlers across serveral files with the hope that everything will just work fine is not a good idea.
 For our last projects (both client and internal ones) we've been replacing the **Asset Pipeline** with **Webpack** to handle asset files requirement and build process, loving the result so far.
 That's why the first time I took a look at **Phoenix**'s documentation and discovered